wijj9/Customer_Management_System/README.md

 Hi There,

-my Repository is sill empty but i'll be building my fisr Project soon..
+my Repository is sill empty but i'll be building my fist Project soon..